Tuition fee - Master´s degrees in English at NTNU

 - Any full-degree scholarship awarded by the Norwegian Directorate for Higher Education and Skills (HK-dir)

-Students who fall under any of the exemption categories must apply for an exemption and are responsible for acquiring and submitting the required documentation.
+Students who fall under any of the exemption categories under must apply for an exemption and are responsible for acquiring and submitting the required documentation.
 List of exemptions based on the Student Financial Aid Regulation § 7:

 You have a valid permanent residence permit.